Successfully changing corporate culture

 Corporate culture is an instrument that should be used by every organization to implement its strategy, whether the company is dealing with a merger and acquisition, a strategic transition or the process of becoming international.
 If an organization does not adapt its culture accordingly or fails to do so correctly, even if it has the best strategy and the best people, the odds of failing are very high.
 Every change should therefore be accompanied by a cleverly thought out cultural change process.
 In this program, Fons Trompenaars shares a 5-step method to define the path to success, from diagnosing the challenges to be met, identifying the changes needed to meet them and implementing the appropriate concrete actions and behaviors to make that change happen.

 Fons Trompenaars is an internationally renowned Dutch author and consultant in the field of cross-cultural communication.
 He has published 13 books on all areas of culture and business, including the bestseller “Riding the Waves of Culture.”
 Listed regularly in the past decade as one of the world’s most influential living management thinkers, he has been awarded the International Professional Practice Area Research Award by the American Society for Training and Development (ASTD).
 Recently inducted into the Thinkers50 Hall of Fame 2017, he is a well respected speaker and author.

-First collection: Working across cultures
+Working across cultures